magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 ### ExtraCountries/Setup/Patch/Data/AddDataForAbstractCountry.php

-This data patch will be executed during the Magento install/upgrade process and will add a new country record to the database.
+This data patch will be executed during the Adobe Commerce install/upgrade process and will add a new country record to the database.

-See [Develop data and schema patches](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/declarative-schema/data-patches.html) in Magento Developer Documentation for more information on data patches.
+See [Develop data and schema patches](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/declarative-schema/data-patches.html) in our developer documentation for more information on data patches.

-In the example below you can see that the `$data` array of the method `apply()` contains Country ID, ISO2, and ISO3 codes for the new country, and this data is being inserted into the database.
+In the example below, you can see that the `$data` array of the method `apply()` contains Country ID, ISO2, and ISO3 codes for the new country, and this data is being inserted into the database.

 ```php
 <?php